Micro0x00/Web-Security-Outline/README.md

 - Web application architecture
 - Understanding the client-server model

-### SSL/TLS and HTTPS
+### Understanding OSI and TCP/IP Models

-- How SSL/TLS secures web traffic
-- Certificates and encryption basics
+- Layers and their role in web communication
-- Common misconfigurations and vulnerabilities
+- Key protocols: TCP, UDP, and DNS,HTTP
 ### HTTP Protocol

 - Request and response lifecycle
 - HTTP methods (GET, POST, PUT, DELETE, etc.)
 - Status codes and their significance
 - Headers and cookies
+- etc

-### Understanding OSI and TCP/IP Models
+### SSL/TLS and HTTPS

+- How SSL/TLS secures web traffic
-- Layers and their role in web communication
+- Certificates and encryption basics
-- Key protocols: TCP, UDP, and DNS
+- Common misconfigurations and vulnerabilities
+- etc

 ### Building a Web Application